 Adequate safety devices must be provided by the Contractor at all points where accessibility to plant operations is required.
 Accessibility to the top of truck bodies will be provided by a platform or other suitable device to enable the technician to obtain samples and mixture temperatures.
 All gears, pulleys, chains, sprockets, and other dangerous moving parts shall be thoroughly guarded and protected.
-A clear and unobstructed passage must be maintained at all times in and around the truck loading area.
+A clear and unobstructed passage must always be maintained in and around the truck loading area.
 All work areas shall be kept free from asphalt binder drippings.